Have you heard of the term self care?

 other things on our to do list.
 So how can we find ways to ensure we do find focus for ourselves?
 What are the best ways for us to feel confident that we are looking after ourselves?

-Take a read though some of my suggestions and see if you may already be doing this or adapt what you are currently doing.
+Take a read though some of my suggestions and see if you may already be doing this or you could adapt what you are currently doing.

 ❤💖 Daily bathing-

 Hang on this is something that you do daily so why am I suggesting this?
 Well bathing has been around since as long as we know, its a natural want and personal hygiene certainly comes with its perks.
 Date back a few thousand years and we may see bathing as more of a formal ritual.
 A luxury of the gods and goddesses, of royalty and the rich.
 Drawing a warm bath by a roaring fire, adding scents and soaps.
-Cleopatra bathing in milk.
-So perhaps look at your bathing ritual each day in this new (but old) light.
-Embrace its pleasurable feelings of relaxation, awakening and self cleansing.
-'Wash that man right outta my mind' rinse away the troubles.
+Cleopatra was known for bathing in milk, So perhaps look at your bathing ritual each day in this new (but old) light.
+Embrace its pleasurable feelings of relaxation, awakening and self cleansing. rinse away the troubles.
 Inhale the scents and soothe your mind.
 How about even once a week you allow yourself a luxury bath product to use.
 Add a body exfoliation, take more time in shaving, apply a facial masque and take your time.

 ❤💖Close your eyes-